 SCA proteins are also being used in antibody engineering, through the use of phage display library technology, for the isolation of high specificity antibody binding regions.
 Using phage display technology, it is possible to conveniently isolate a fully human high-affinity SCA protein specific to virtually any target antigen, including anti-self targets.
 Cambridge Antibody Technology Ltd. ("CAT"), an Enzon licensee, is a pioneer in the development of combinatorial antibody libraries (the "Phage Antibody System").
 CAT currently has several licensing agreements with global pharmaceutical and biotechnology companies to apply their library to the identification and isolation of high specificity antibody proteins.
-Any companies working with CAT will be required to negotiate a license with Enzon for any SCA protein that they might wish to
+Any companies working with CAT will be required to negotiate a license with Enzon for any SCA protein that they might wish to commercialize.

-Alabama are conducting research utilizing SCA proteins called intrabodies.
+Scientists at the Dana-Farber Cancer Institute and the University of Alabama are conducting research utilizing SCA proteins called intrabodies.
 These are SCA proteins produced in an intracellular environment (inside the cell) via gene therapy.
-The Dana-Farber Cancer Institute is studying the use of a very specific intrabody for HIV/AIDS while the University of Alabama is studying a separate intrabody for ovarian cancer targeted to the erbB-2 receptor.
+The Dana Farber Cancer Institute is studying the use of a very specific intrabody for HIV/AIDS while the University of Alabama is studying a separate intrabody for ovarian cancer targeted to the erbB-2 receptor.
 Animal data generated from these studies have revealed that SCA proteins produced through intracellular expression can provide an important therapeutic response.
 The University of Alabama has completed a Phase I trial and the Dana-Farber Cancer Institute expects to initiate its trial shortly.